 - Embedded payments and capital forecasting.
 Pay POs through Stripe Connect; see the rolling 10-month cash position with PO commitments factored in.

-- Going deep on supplier-side execution means owning Gmail parsing variance, WhatsApp Business message routing, EDI ACK handling, and portal scraping for a long tail of distributors.
-That is a different product surface, with no GMV lift.
+- Going deep on supplier-side execution means owning Gmail parsing variance, WhatsApp Business message routing, EDI ACK handling, and portal workflows for a long tail of distributors.

-This is a feature, not a bug, of Toast's strategy.
-It is also exactly the seam that lets a focused company go deep without competing for surface area.
+This is not a criticism of Toast's strategy.
+It is the boundary that lets a focused procurement product go deep without competing for the restaurant POS surface.

-For an independent operator running between $1M and $20M of food revenue on Toast, the migration to a LineNow-on-top-of-Toast stack typically delivers:
+For an independent operator running on Toast, the move to a LineNow-on-top-of-Toast workflow should be measured by:

 The honest call

 Toast is not the problem.
-Toast is excellent at what it does.
-The procurement layer is simply a different layer of the stack — the one that lives between Toast's recipe library and your suppliers' inboxes, WhatsApp threads, and EDI feeds.
-Toast will not ship that layer, for the same structural reasons Shopify did not ship Klaviyo or Gorgias.
+Toast is strong at what it does.
+The procurement layer is a different layer of the stack — the one that lives between Toast's recipe library and your suppliers' inboxes, WhatsApp threads, and EDI feeds.

 LineNow is the procurement layer for the Toast-native restaurant.
 Keep your POS.
 Keep your menu engineering.
 Keep your labor stack.
-Add the system that actually executes the buy side.
+Add the system that executes the supplier-side buying loop.

 Start the 90-day free trial.
 Toast for the front of house.
-LineNow for the back.
+LineNow for the buy side.